Medication Label Initiative Phase 4: Easier to Understand Directions on Prescription Medication Labels

 Clearer Medication Directions for Patients Information Sheet (for prescribers and pharmacies)

-We started phase 4 of the Medication Label Initiative in July 2021.
+Phase 4 of the Medication Label Initiative started July 2021.
 This phase will span three years and focus on making the directions on prescription labels less confusing.
-The project is called ‘Reducing medication errors: Adopting evidence-based directions for use on prescription labels and is funded by the Advancing a Healthier Wisconsin Endowment based at the Medical College of Wisconsin.
+The project is called ‘Reducing medication errors: Adopting evidence-based directions for use on prescription labels' and is funded by the Advancing a Healthier Wisconsin Endowment based at the Medical College of Wisconsin.

 Additional partners include:

-Epic Systems, Wisconsin Medical Society, Wisconsin Hospital Association, Pharmacy Society of Wisconsin, Advocate Aurora Health Care, UW Health, UW-Madison School of Pharmacy, and Emory University.
+Epic Systems, Wisconsin Medical Society, Wisconsin Hospital Association, Pharmacy Society of Wisconsin, Advocate Aurora Health Care, UW Health, UW-Madison School of Pharmacy, and MCW School of Pharmacy.